ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ## 8. CI webhooks on Github

-We will now setup CI with a sample website in a git repo: https://github.com/ilyashusain/ci-site.
-First, let us configure the webhooks by navigating to Settings > Webhooks on the repo.
+We will now setup CI with the sample website you just forked into your own Github account.
+First, let us configure the webhooks by navigating to Settings > Webhooks on the forked repository.
 Click 'Add Webhook' and enter in the payload URL: http://<worker node ip>:<jenkins nodeport>/github-webhook/ and for the Content Type select application/json.
+Now add the webhook.

 ## 9. Install docker on master node